AllToVR/THREE-Cesium-io/README.md

 c3data1.js is the program that contains your processing code.

 Installation:

-BingKey			You will need to get your own Bing key… Location of script files		This will be the location of the files on your server.
+BingKey:  You will need to get your own Bing key…

+Location of script files:  This will be the location of the files on your server.
 Search and replace “YourSite” with the name of your site.

 Here are the basic operating instructions of the HTML screen:

 Click on “Load Local Files” button.
 You can load all of them or just select the ones you want to display.

 Globe:

-Bottom right of globe is the “Full Screen” button.
-This system is best viewed in this mode!
+Bottom right of the globe is the “Full Screen” button.
+This system is best viewed in this mode.

-Click on the ? for instruction on mouse controls Transactions will appear on the globe (blue balloon) based upon the date and time.
+Bottom left is your time controls.
+You can change the time line anyway you like.
+Transactions will appear on the globe (blue balloon) based upon the date and time.

+Click on the ? for instruction on mouse controls.

 Clicking on a label will zoom to that chart.

 Clicking on a transaction (blue balloon) will zoom to that chart and highlight the transaction details.

-Clicking on the little camera in the top left corner of the transaction details box; will zoom to the address.
+Clicking on the little camera in the top left corner of the transaction details; will zoom to the address.
+While the transaction details is open; the camera will always “LookAT” that address when you pan around.
+Close the transaction details to return to movement of the globe.

 The Chart Area:

-Clicking on a chart will zoom the globe.
+Clicking on a chart will zoom the globe the corresponding item.
 Clicking on a transaction (small box) will zoom the globe and display the transaction details.

 Controls:

 Left click + drag = rotate

 Right click + drag = left, right, up, down

 Scroll wheel = zoom in/out

 Conclusion:
 This project will drastically improve the quality of “Data Presentation” by bringing together the best of both 3D worlds used in today’s technology.

 I look forward to the day when all of this functionality is incorporated into CesiumJS and THREEjs masters.